 Ascension of Christ by Jan Matejko (1838-1893)

 Third, since embodiment has been taken into God, we are talking about one body relating to other bodies—God’s body in Christ relating to our bodies.
 Christ is present spiritually “where two or three are gathered in my name” but he is present bodily in the sacrament when he binds himself to bread and wine by his word and says, “This is my body.
 This is my blood of the covenant.”
 We eat his body and drink his blood in the sacramental signs of bread and wine and thereby ingest Christ, truly present, into our bodies.
-By means of this sacrament we become the body of Christ in the world, the church.
-The church is the body of Christ not just metaphorically but literally.
-The church is embodied in its members.
+By means of this sacrament the church becomes the body of Christ in the world.
+The church as the body of Christ is not just metaphor because Christ is embodied in its members.

 Holy Communion in Three Kings Church in Frankfurt, Germany